 Their clever new kitchen design from Kinsman makes the most of the space available by converting the working triangle into an L-shaped layout, and fitting in a central island bench plus plenty of extra storage.

-The cabinets are now modern with timeless appeal, using Kinsman’s Essendon White Satin, and a section of Super Matt Black cabinetry surrounding the fridge and rangehood.
+The cabinets are now modern with timeless appeal, using Kinsman’s Essendon White Satin, and a section of Black Ultramatt cabinetry surrounding the fridge and rangehood.

 The white cabinets feature sleek Black Anodized Bar Handles to tie in with the black cabinetry, and the subway tile splashback makes a statement with tiles that are longer than standard, with contrasting grout.